exaexa/pfp25/hw2/README.md

-To simplify testing, you may use [`getArgs :: IO [String]`](https://hackage.haskell.org/package/base-4.21.0.0/docs/System-Environment.html#v:getArgs) to read a filename that was passed to the program via a commandline argument, and read the input from the given file.
+To simplify testing, you may use [`getArgs :: IO [String]`](https://hackage.haskell.org/package/base-4.21.0.0/docs/System-Environment.html#v:getArgs) to read a filename that was passed to the program via a command line argument, and read the input from the given file.

 Your solution must define a suitable datatype or (or at least type aliases) for